sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/index.md

  * [Browsers](browsers/) - collect timings using real browsers.
 We support Firefox, Chrome, Chrome on Android and limited support for Safari on OS X and iOS.
  * [Configuration](configuration/) - there's a lot of things you can do with sitespeed.io, lets checkout how!
  * [Connectivity](connectivity/) - set the connectivity to emulate real users network conditions.
- * [Continuously run your tests](continuously-run-your-tests/) - how to setup your test to continously run your tests.
+ * [Continuously run your tests](continuously-run-your-tests/) - how to setup your test to continuously run your tests.
  * [Docker](docker/) - how to use our Docker containers.
  * [F.A.Q and Best Practice](best-practice/) - here we keep track of questions we get in Slack.
  * [Performance Dashboard](performance-dashboard/) - monitor your web site and keep track of your metrics and performance.